 Steven Kelk's homepage

 contact details are here.
+I was

 Between 2004 and 2010 I was a postdoc in the Life Sciences cluster of the Centrum voor